ckot/ws-grid-pager/README.md

     Shift Control Mod4 Right :Exec gp-take-window -d right -w Shift Control Mod4 Up    :Exec gp-take-window -d up    -w Shift Control Mod4 Down  :Exec gp-take-window -d down  -w

+Although you may or may not care to add the -w variants.
+I'm not sure if I want wrapping myself, but have added support for folks who may.